How Much Equity Do You Need to Refinance Your Mortgage?

 Conventional guidelines require all borrowers with less than 20% equity in their homes to pay for private mortgage insurance (PMI).
 PMI rates vary based on your credit score and your home’s equity.
 For borrowers with lower credit and little equity, the premium could add substantially to their payment.

 For example, insurance provider MGIC would charge a borrower with 10% equity and a credit score of 740 an annual rate of 0.38% on their 30-year loan balance.
-For a $300,000 mortgage, this would total $95 per month.
+For a $300,000 mortgage, this could total around $95 per month.

 If you have little equity in your home, waiting until you reach the 20% mark to refinance probably doesn’t make sense.
 But if you can improve your credit score, it may make sense to hold off on your refi to do so.